 For more information contact Curt Holder.

 Geomorphology is the study of landsurfaces (landscapes and landforms) and seeks to understand processes that create and change Earth surfaces.
-As an interdisciplinary science, geomorphology requires that students and researchers wear spectacles that see not only the physical landsurface, but also its interconnectedness with the hydrosphere, biosphere, atmosphere, and anthrosphere.
-Research projects underway include mapping Late Pleistocene glacial landforms on Pikes Peak, exploring variation in sandstone weathering processes by aspect, detecting differences in sandstone composition from thin section analysis, and measuring movement of a San Juan Mountain rock glacier.
+As an interdisciplinary science, geomorphology requires spectacles that see not only the physical landsurface, but also its interconnectedness with the hydrosphere, biosphere, atmosphere, and anthrosphere.

 Research tools available include a Leica-Geosystems ScanStation C10 3D laser scanner, a CST/Berger 205 electronic total station, a thin-section rock saw, a drying oven, various GPS receivers, and a suite of field instruments for measurement and data collection.
-Software environments available include IDRISI Taiga, ArcGIS Desktop 10, and Leica Cyclone.
+Software environments available include IDRISI Selva, ArcGIS Desktop 10.2, and Leica Cyclone.